junglesta/wherenodoctor/__LAB/chapters/22-health-and-sicknesses-of-older-people.md

 ## Swelling of the Feet

 (see p.
 176)
 This can be caused by many diseases, but in older people it is often caused by poor circulation or heart trouble (see p.
 325).
 Whatever the cause, keeping the feet up is the best treatment.
-Walking helps too—but do not spend much time standing or sitting with the feet down.
+Walking helps toobut do not spend much time standing or sitting with the feet down.
 Keep the feet up whenever possible.

 ## Chronic Sores of the Legs or Feet